Tonsillectomy and adenoidectomy

 - frequent inflammation.

-Tonsillectomy is an accepted surgical method that reduces the number of sore throats in children and adults, but only if the indications for the procedure are followed.
+Tonsillectomy is an accepted surgical method that reduces the number of sore throats in children and adults, but only if we follow the indications for the procedure.

-Tonsillectomy is a surgical method for which the hospitalization is obligatory.
-The procedure is performed in children under general anesthesia, and in adults it can also be performed under local anesthesia, although currently very rarely.
+Overall it is a surgical method for which the hospitalization is obligatory.
+We perform the procedure in children under general anesthesia, and in adults also under local anesthesia, although currently very rarely.
 The most common postoperative complication is bleeding (1-3%).
 Postoperative recovery lasts 14 days and during that time the patient is absent from school or work.

 Absolute indications (reasons for surgery)